AakashKumar8/entertainment/README.md

 # entertainment
-This is a frontend Capstone project given by the Almabetter which is Flashcard Generator.
+This is a practical software engineering project given by the Almabetter which is Entertainment app.

 ## Summary Document